My sister doesn’t write poems.

 -Ghost World by Daniel Clowes

--Veinte poemas de amor y una canción desesperada by Pablo Neruda
+-Veinte poemas de amor y una canción desesperada by Pablo Neruda-Kissing the Witch by Emma Donoghue

 -Manderley en venta by Patricia Esteban Erlés